Everything and anything to do with industry in Ireland.

 Kynoch’s Explosive Works, Arklow

 Arklow’s chemical industry played an important role in the British war effort during World War .I.
 The short-lived Kynoch’s Explosive Works was an important, if controversial, employer in the town for a quarter of a century (1895 -1919).
-Wracked by industrial relations problems, political interference and a number of significant workplace accidents – explosions – its fate was sealed by consolidation of production to the UK mainland in the closing stages of the war.
+Wracked by industrial relations problems, political interference and a number of significant workplace accidents – explosions – its fate was sealed by the consolidation of production to the UK mainland in the closing stages of the war.
 An in-depth article about Kynochs may be found here.